This delicious Kerabu Tang Hoon is a combination of a few well known Nyonya kerabus. It is delicious eaten as a side dish or a light meal.

 - Rinse and soak glass vermicelli, cloud ears fungus, and dried shrimp in separate bowls for about 15 minutes.
 Drain.

-- In a small fry pan, toast desiccated coconut or freshly grated coconut until fragrant and light brown in color.
+- In a small fry pan, toast unsweetened dried grated coconut or freshly grated coconut until fragrant and light brown in color.
 Remove and set aside.

-- Juice the limes to get about 7 to 8 tablespoons of lime juice.
+- For the dressing, juice the limes to get about 7 to 8 tablespoons of lime juice.
 Place cooked dried shrimps and chilies in a mini chopper.
 Add 1 tsp sugar and a pinch of salt.
 Pour in lime juice.
 Blend until fine.
 Remove and set aside.

-- Add cloud ear fungus, mint leaves, chen hom (Vietnamese mint), and dressing to the same large bowl.
+- Add cloud ear fungus, mint leaves, daun kesum, and dressing to the same large bowl.
 Give the ingredients a good toss until everything is well mixed.